dovecot/documentation/docs/core/man/doveadm-auth.1.md

   [*user-mask* ...]

 Flush the authentication cache.
-By default the cache is flushed for all the users (which can also be done by sending SIGHUP to the auth process).
+By default the cache is flushed for all the users.
 You can also flush the cache for one or more users by providing a user-mask matching their usernames.

 **-a** *master_socket_path*